sattath/microcrypt-zoo/README.md

 PRS->OWF ;
 ```

 A separation is similar, follow the same template as in the source.
 If you prefer, you can also email me the result (my last name at bgu.ac.il).
+This repository is maintained by Or Sattath.

 Note that the nodes which are in the same strongly connected component are colored the same.
 This is done using the script color_by_scc.sh (which calls color_by_scc.gvpr).